littleosbook/aenix/doc/book/page_frame_allocation.md

-After we've temporarily mapped in the page frame we want to use as a page table, and set it up to map in our first page frame, we can add it to the paging hierarchy, and remove the temporary mapping.
-(This leads to the quite nice property that no paging tables need to be mapped in unless we need to change them).
+After we've temporarily mapped in the page frame we want to use as a page table, and set it up to map in our first page frame, we can add it to the paging directory, and remove the temporary mapping.
+(This leads to the quite nice property that no paging tables need to be mapped in unless we need to edit them).

 ## kmalloc()